 A new study dubbed “Identity and Wellbeing in Older Skateboarders,” which has been published in the research text “Lifestyle Sports and Identities”, suggests that it can help boost our moods in midlife.

 Gathering interviews with 30 middle-aged skaters in Hong Kong and the UK, sociological researcher Dr Paul O’Connor, from the University of Exeter has outlined a handful of benefits these Gen-Xers get from skating including “access to a community,” “an identity separate from other parts of their lives,” and “a way to cope with depression and stress” as well as to bond with their kids.

 In particular, he found that for some women, who tend to feel “invisible” as they age, skateboarding is a chance for them “to do something that is empowering in a truly novel way,” an activity that can even invoke “spiritual meaning”.
 The nature of skateboarding, which celebrates failure (the falls) as part of growth, may even help adults loosen up and enjoy the ride.

 Copywriter Lisa Berenson started skateboarding when she turned 40 inspired by seeing older women learning on Instagram.

-“I was just pushing about at first, but then I started to take lessons and try more tricks“, she said to the Guardian.
+“I was just pushing about at first, but then I started to take lessons and try more tricks“, she explains to The Guardian.
 “It took me a long time to get over the self-conscious feeling of being a mum in her forties at the skatepark.
 I was sure everyone was laughing at me.
-But the more I got to know other skaters, I realised that my age and skill level didn’t really matter.”
-She said she finds skating a great way to “switch off from the demands of everyday life”.
+But the more I got to know other skaters, I realised that my age and skill level didn’t really matter.
+I find skating a great way to switch off from the demands of everyday life”.

 So, what are you waiting for?
 The time is ripening for midlife women who want to challenge themselves with this sport.